iclr-blogposts/2023/_posts/2022-12-01-sets-and-graphs.md

 Graph Isomorphism Networks (GINs) by Xu et al.<d-cite key="GIN"></d-cite>) provide the quintessential example for the merit of universality research: the authors analysed Graph Convolutional Networks (a very popular class of graph neural networks by Kipf et al. 2016<d-cite key="GCN"></d-cite>), pointed out that GCNs are not universal, created a varation of the algorithm that *is* universal (or at least closer to), and achieved better results.
 <!-- So, in this case, the non-universality of the GCNs really did hurt their performance. -->

 However, this is not always the case.
 Sometimes, architecture changes motivated by universal function approximation arguments lead to *worse* results.
 Even in such unfortunate cases, however, we argue that thinking about universality is no waste of time.
 Firstly, it brings structure into the literature and into the wide range of models available.
-We need to group approaches together to see the differences.
+We need to group approaches together to see the similarities and differences.
 Universality research can and has served as a helpful tool for that.

 Moreover, proving that a certain architecture is or is not universal is an inherently interesting task and teaches us mathematical thinking and argumentation.
 In a deep learning world, where there is a general sense of randomness and magic in building high-performing neural networks and where it’s hard to interpret what’s going on, one might argue that an additional mathematical analysis is probably good for the balance, even if it turns out to not always directly result in better performance.